 Kimball and Inmon are two popular methodologies for data warehousing and dimensional modeling.

-The Kimball methodology, also known as the dimensional modeling methodology, focuses on building data warehouses that are optimized for reporting and analysis.
-The methodology emphasizes the use of star schemas and dimensional modeling techniques, which involve creating fact tables and dimension tables to organize data into a logical and easy-to-understand structure.
-The goal of this methodology is to provide a flexible and scalable data model that can support a wide range of reporting and analytical needs.
+The Kimball methodology, known as the dimensional modeling methodology, focuses on building optimized data warehouses for reporting and analysis.
+The method emphasizes using star schemas and dimensional modeling techniques, which involve creating fact and dimension tables to organize data into a logical and easy-to-understand structure.
+This methodology aims to provide a flexible and scalable data model that can support various reporting and analytical needs.

 On the other hand, the Inmon methodology, also known as the Corporate Information Factory (CIF) methodology, focuses on building a centralized data repository that serves as the single source of truth for all enterprise data.
-The methodology emphasizes the use of normalized data models and data integration techniques to create a consistent and reliable data model.
-The goal of this methodology is to create a robust and scalable data infrastructure that can support a wide range of business needs.
+The process emphasizes using normalized data models and data integration techniques to create a consistent and reliable data model.
+This methodology aims to create a robust and scalable data infrastructure that can support various business needs.